-The mission of the Advanced Clinical Practice model is to enable Certified Athletic Trainers (ATC) to improve their clinical knowledge and skills through a specific program of advanced clinical practice and scholarship.
+The mission of the Advanced Clinical Practice model is to enable Athletic Trainers (AT) to improve their clinical knowledge and skills through a specific program of advanced clinical practice and scholarship.

-A primary objective of this program is to prepare the student for employment requiring advanced knowledge and skills, and to make the student a potential candidate for specialty certifications through the National Athletic Trainers' Association and other health, orthopedic, and fitness-related associations.
+A primary objective of this program is to prepare the student for employment requiring advanced knowledge and skills, and to make the student a potential candidate for specialty credentials through the National Athletic Trainers' Association and other health, orthopedic, and fitness-related associations.